-Notification of contracts and phases of construction 1.8.5
+1.8.5 Notification of contracts and phases of construction

-The developer shall notify the LA, in writing, of the names and addresses of contractors to whom it is proposed to award the contracts, and the nature of the construction in each case.
+The developer shall notify the TA, in writing, of the names and addresses of contractors to whom it is proposed to award the contracts, and the nature of the construction in each case.

-Unless the LA requires otherwise, the developer shall notify the LA when the following phases of construction are reached and such other phases as the LA may determine to enable inspection to be carried out:
+Unless the TA requires otherwise, the developer shall notify the TA when the following phases of construction are reached and such other phases as the TA may determine to enable inspection to be carried out:

-- (a) Commencement of construction; - (b) Prior to concrete construction; - (c) Prepared earthworks and subsoil drainage prior to filling; - (d) Completed earthworks and prepared subgrade; - (e) Water, wastewater, and stormwater reticulation prior to backfilling; - Water and wastewater reticulation during pressure testing; (f) - (g) Finished basecourse before the commencement of road sealing; - (h) Disinfection of water mains.
+- (a) Commencement of construction; - (b) Prior to concrete construction; - (c) Prepared earthworks and subsoil drainage prior to filling; - (d) Completed earthworks and prepared subgrade; - (e) Water, wastewater, and stormwater reticulation prior to backfilling; - (f) Water and wastewater reticulation during pressure testing;

+- (g) Finished basecourse before the commencement of road sealing; - (h) Disinfection of water mains.